 While for traditional marketing techniques such as billboards there are no honest accurate means of measuring ROI.
 This is a huge advantage of digital marketing including both SEO and Adwords- real-time metrics are available for scrutiny providing analytical data and giving an in-depth insight into all elements of customer behavior.
 Some of the most valuable metrics available include clicks, click-through-rate, rankings, conversion rates and bounce rates.

 A further advantage SEO and Adwords both hold over traditional TV or Billboard marketing campaigns is that they are primarily utilized to specifically target customers further along in the customer journey.
-Think about it, if you’re searching for “Tree Pruning services in Melbourne” you’re much more likely to be ready to invest in that service than whoever happens to pass a specific billboard advertising Arborists.
+Think about it, if you’re searching for “Tree Pruning services in Auckland” you’re much more likely to be ready to invest in that service than whoever happens to pass a specific billboard advertising Arborists.